gcc-mirror/gcc/gcc/config/aarch64/aarch64.md

 ;; Strictly for compatibility with AArch32 in pipeline models, since AArch64 has ;; no predicated insns.
 (define_attr "predicated" "yes,no" (const_string "no"))

+;; Set to true on an insn that requires the speculation tracking state to be ;; in the tracking register before the insn issues.
+Otherwise the compiler ;; may chose to hold the tracking state encoded in SP.
+(define_attr "speculation_barrier" "true,false" (const_string "false"))

 ;; -------------------------------------------------------------------
 ;; Pipeline descriptions and scheduling